 The best customer service agents are ones that remain confident under uncertainty and periodic chaos.
 They don’t panic when presented with an unfamiliar problem, but rather use their talents: inference, listening, and prioritization, to solve the pieces that they can, and then ask and learn about what they can’t.

 Zendesk appreciates agents that are energized by learning.
-So much that they’ve created a program that encourages continuous learning and adaptation.
+So much that they’ve created a strategy to encourage continuous learning and adaptation.
 Their customer support team rotates roles and assignments: ticket triage, subject-matter-experts, trainers, and Cobra Strike—a system that randomly assigns agents bulk tickets only on one subject for a period of time.

-This process provides agents with greater comfort in uncertainty and chaos by familiarizing them with many support situations.
+This process provides agents with more day-to-day experience and a greater comfort in uncertainty and chaos by familiarizing them with many support situations.
 It also increases overall team productivity by better enabling each individual.
 Rand would be pleased.

 “The face you give the world tells the world how to treat you.” ― Gillian Flynn, Sharp Objects